 My dad was diagnosed with late stage pancreatic cancer in 2015, and in the summer of 2018, after a miraculous three years of treatments, surgeries, remissions and recurrences, it became clear that his body couldn't fight any longer.
 There was nothing sweeter than seeing my dad interact with children — the way he cradled my oldest friend's infant and called her "doll baby," the way he'd chase my young cousins around the house as they squealed with delight.
 I didn’t have children, and I wasn’t sure I was ready for children yet, but when I realized that I’d never get to tell him when I one day became pregnant — would never get to see that specific joy on his round, expressive face — I threw away my half-finished birth control pack and bought a bottle of prenatal vitamins.
-One morning, four days before he died, I sat next to him on his bed as he prepared to swallow the panoply of pills that were managing his nausea, edema, and pain, and said to him, “Look, Dad.
+One morning that August, four days before he died, I sat next to him on his bed as he prepared to swallow the panoply of pills that were managing his nausea, edema, and pain, and said to him, “Look, Dad.
 I’m taking my pills too.
 We can do it together.”
 I showed him the clearly labeled NatureMade bottle and slipped a folic acid tablet into my mouth, watching as it dawned on him what I meant.
 He was too weak to speak very loudly at that point, but he turned his face toward the ceiling, his eyes glossy with tears, and he managed to whisper, “I wish you so much good.
 I wish you so much good.”